gvwilson/sensibleadventures/shapers/shapers.md

 while easy challenges have positive ones (bonuses).

-If a character tries to do a challenge, her player rolls three dice, adds up the results, and then adds their rating and the challenges's rating as well.
+If a character tries to do a challenge, her player rolls 3D, totals the results, and then adds their rating and the challenges's rating as well.
 If the total is 10 or less,
 they have failed;